 In 2018, the Personal Health Investment Today (PHIT) Act passed the House of Representatives for the first time, but Congress adjourned before the Senate could vote.
-In 2019, Representative Ron Kind [D-WI] and Senator John Thune [R-SD] reintroduced PHIT in the House (H.R.1679) and Senate (S.680).
+Since then, IHRSA and industry leaders have worked tirelessly, alongside numerous members of Congress, to build support for PHIT.

 PHIT will allow flexible spending accounts (FSAs) and health savings accounts (HSAs) to pay for health club memberships, fitness equipment, exercise videos, and youth sports leagues.
 If passed, PHIT would enable individuals to use up to $1,000 per year—up to $2,000 for families—to cover physical activity-related expenses.

 Physical activity is essential for physical and mental health.
 Of the millions of active consumers in the U.S., 2 in 5 say they exercise to support their mental health and well-being.
 According to the CDC, a lack of sufficient physical activity can lead to heart disease and increase the likelihood of developing other chronic medical issues—including obesity, high blood pressure, high cholesterol, and type 2 diabetes, even for people who have no other risk factors.